 A Play with music by James L. Crowell

 This event has been rescheduled from July 2, 2020 for July 1, 2021.
-Please note: all current tickets will be transferred to the new date.
+Please note: all tickets have been transferred to the new date.
 If the new date does not work for you, please call the box office for a refund at 541-977-0002.

-We hope you recognize the profound impact this event ban will have on the staff, crew and operations of the nonprofit Tower Theatre Foundation.
+We hope you recognize the profound impact COVID19 has had on the staff, crew and operations of the nonprofit Tower Theatre Foundation.
 Rather than a refund, please consider one of these ways to help sustain the performing arts during this difficult time:

 - Donate the price of your unused tickets as a tax-deductible gift to the Tower